Parfait Parquet – Frequently Asked Questions

 It all depends on what wood your floor is made from, in their natural form hardwoods like oak, mahogany and walnut tend to be darker.
 Whereas softwood pine can vary from a pale honey colour, to a dark, golden brown.
 However, most woods can be stained, bleached, waxed or oiled to be whatever colour you’d like them to be.

-Should I use vitrification, osmo oil or another finish?
+Should I use vitrification, oil on my parquet?

 Each floor finish I use has its own particular strengths and weaknesses.
-But for a home environment, with average levels of foot traffic, I recommend an Osmo oil finish.
+But for a home environment, with average levels of foot traffic, I recommend an pallmann or Osmo oil finish.
 However, wear and tear on commercial-use wooden floors, such as a restaurant, bar or reception area, is far greater.
-Therefore heavier-duty wood care products are required.
+Therefore heavier-duty wood care products can be used here.

-Oiled floors on the other hand do not create a protective barrier above the wood.
-Instead the wood absorbs the oil which means it can repel liquid and dirt.
+Oiled floors creates a protective barrier inside and on top of the wood surface as the wood absorbs the oil which means it can repel liquid and dirt.
 The key benefit of oiled floors is that local repairs can be carried out on damaged areas and they will easily blend in with the rest of the floor.

-Re-oiling needs to be carried out far more frequently than varnishing; on average about every 2 to 3 years for heavy traffic floors.
+Re-oiling needs to be carried out more frequently on average about every 3 years for heavy traffic floors.
 Although much less frequently for bedrooms and other low traffic rooms.

 What are the maintenance options for each finish?

 My advice for all floors is to have good clean doormats to help trap any grit and outdoor dirt.
-Sweep and vacuum regularly, and lookout for signs of wear and tear on areas that get a lot of traffic.
-If this happens, just give it a fresh application of oil, water based finish or wax.
+Sweep and vacuum regularly.
+Ensure you follow the top tips we provide on our website.

 The best way to keep a wood floor looking good is maintenance.
-Keep grit, dirt and dust off your floor and it’s unlikely you’ll need to carry out much re-oiling or re-waxing.
-Using the correct cleaning products – preferably from the supplier of your floor finish – is vital to ensure floors remain in tip-top condition.
+Keep grit, dirt and dust off your floor and it’s unlikely you’ll need to carry out much re-oiling or re finishing.
+Using the correct cleaning products from the supplier of your floor finish – is vital to ensure floors remain in tip-top condition.

-Why use Osmo or Bona stains and varnish on floors and not just a coloured varnish?
+Why use Osmo or Pallmann stains and vitrification on parquet floors and not just a coloured varnish?

-Staining floors will not always have a successful outcome, especially on pine floors with old signs of woodworm.
-As a professional, if I’m asked to stain floors and I cannot guarantee the process will be 100% successful, my advice will be to finish the floor with clear finish.
-If they decide not to follow my advice, they will need to find a different artisan to stain the floor.
+Staining floors will not always have a successful outcome on old parquet especially on pine floors with old signs of woodworm.
+As a professional, if I’m asked to stain floors and I cannot guarantee the process will be 100% successful without a site assessment.